gordonwatts/functional_adl/README.md

 There are several python packages that are built and installed here:

-- ADLBackend - back end python processor that does the heavy lifting.
+- adl_func_back - back end python processor that does the heavy lifting.
-- ADLFront - tools for an analysis user
+- adl_func_client - tools for an analysis user

 Based on the ROOT to LINQ project.